-GOAL 13: CALOOSAHATCHEE SHORES.
-To protect the existing character, natural resources and quality of life in Caloosahatchee Shores, while promoting new development, redevelopment and maintaining a somewhat rural rural unique identity for the neighborhoods east of I-75 by establishing minimum aesthetic requirements, planning the location and intensity of future commercial and residential uses, and providing incentives for redevelopment, mixed use development and pedestrian safe environments.
+and quality of life in Caloosahatchee Shores, while promoting new development, redevelopment and maintaining a somewhat rural rural unique identity for the neighborhoods east of I-75 by establishing minimum aesthetic requirements, planning the location and intensity of future commercial and residential uses, and providing incentives for redevelopment, mixed use development and pedestrian safe environments.
 This Goal and subsequent objectives and policies apply to the Caloosahatchee Shores boundaries as depicted on Map 1.

-Staff does not have a problem with the wording of Goal 13 other than the use of the word rural.
+June 26, 2003 Page 29 of 42 Staff does not have a problem with the wording of Goal 13 other than the use of the word rural.
 The community is quickly becoming urbanized and with the addition of the Veranda, Hawks Haven and Buckingham 320 developments the area in question will not be considered rural by staff.